 Pre-trip meeting with your guides in Kotzebue at 6:45 pm.

-Our trip begins with a flight over the Noatak Valley and into the Brooks Range.
+Our trip begins with a planned flight over the Noatak Valley and into the Brooks Range.
 We fly on and on, watching the world’s largest terrestrial wilderness pass below us.
 After crossing the Brooks Range we land on a gravel island along the river.
 After unloading the plane and pitching camp we will have nothing but time to explore this pristine area.

 After discussing river safety and boat handling, we assemble the canoes and head downriver.
 Gravel and sand bars fill the broad floodplain valley allowing us the opportunity to get comfortable in the canoes and relax under the broad sky.
 We will only paddle around 10 miles of this clear river on our first day.
 Our priority will be to make sure everyone feels safe and confident in the boats.

-The upper valley hosts not only an abundance of wildlife, but an abundance of fossil life.
-Coal beds can be reached from the river and marine and terrestrial fossils abound.
-We will likely take our first layover/ hiking/ rest day to enjoy the mountains and explore away from the river.
-The river cuts perpendicular to the east- west ridges that define this part of the Arctic.
+The river cuts perpendicular to the east- west ridges that define this part of the Brooks Range.
 We will have the opportunity to ascend some of these broad colorful ridges on our day-hikes and evening walks.
 Alpine species like Alaska marmots and rosy finches inhabit the rocky ledges and the views of the complex geology and endless landscape are spectacular.

 We will mix paddling days with hiking days.
 We have some miles we must cover but the schedule allows ample time for exploration on foot and leisure time in camp.
 As we travel north, the river grows from a large creek to a meandering river.
 There are obstacles to avoid but for the most part we can devote our attention to scenery and wildlife.